-If you’ve shopped recently at a Home Depot or a Staples — or a number of other retail stores and restaurants — you may have noticed an extra long receipt.
-The receipt includes an invitation to take a “brief survey about your store visit” with a raffle drawing as the enticement.
+If you’ve shopped at a Home Depot — or Staples or even the Post Office — you may have noticed an extra long receipt.
+The receipt includes an invitation to take a “brief survey about your store visit” with a raffle drawing as the incentive.
 Seems simple.
 Why not do it?

-The Home Depot customer satisfaction survey is a classic example of an event survey.
-(Event surveys go by many names, for example, transactional surveys, transaction-driven survey and event-driven survey.)
+The Home Depot customer satisfaction survey is a classic example of an transactional or event survey.
 The concept is simple.
-When customers — or other stakeholders — have completed some transaction with an organization, the organization sends a survey invitation to the customers to learn about their experiences.
-These transactional surveys typically ask questions about different aspects of the interaction and may have one or two more general questions that go beyond the immediate transaction and more toward the relationship.
+When customers — or other stakeholders — have completed some transaction with an organization, the customer gets a survey invitation to capture their experiences.
+These transactional surveys typically ask questions about different aspects of the interaction and may have one or two more general relationship questions.
 Event surveys will also have a summary question about the experience, either at the start or the end of the survey.
 Reichheld’s Net Promoter Score® approach is an example of an event survey program.

 Transactional Event Surveys as a Quality Control Tool

-The most common application for event surveys is as a customer satisfaction survey, and more specifically for customer service satisfaction surveys.
-The reason for its strong application in customer service is that an event survey is perhaps the most efficient and effective method for measuring the quality of service from the most critical perspective — that of the customer.
+The most common application for event surveys is as a customer service satisfaction surveys.
+Why?
+It’s perhaps the most efficient and effective method for measuring the quality of service from the most critical perspective — that of the customer.

-In essence, a transactional survey is a quality control device.
-In a factory, the quality of a product (that is, its conformance to specifications) can be assessed during its manufacture and also when complete through a final inspection.
-In a service interaction, in-process inspection is typically not possible or practical, so instead we measure the quality of the service product by assessing its outcome.
+A transactional survey is a quality control device.
+In a factory, product quality can be assessed during its manufacture and also through a final inspection.
+In a service interaction, in-process inspection is typically not possible or practical, so instead we measure the quality of the service product through its outcome.
 However, no objective specifications exist for the quality of the service.
-Instead, we need to understand the customers’ perception of the service quality and how well it filled “critical to quality” requirements to use six sigma terminology.
-That’s what the event survey attempts to do.
+Instead, we need to understand the customers’ perception of the service quality and how well it filled “critical to quality” requirements — to use six sigma terminology.
+That’s what an event survey attempts to do.

-You may think I’m complimenting Home Depot on its event survey — but you’d be only half right.
-The fact that the company cares to measure its customers’ satisfaction is admirable, but the execution leave a lot — a whole lot — to be desired.
+But the Home Depot transactional survey is a good-news, bad-news proposition.
+The goal of listening to customers is admirable, but the execution leave a lot — a whole lot — to be desired.
 The reason is simple.
-The Home Depot survey is not only an event survey.
-It also tries to be a relationship survey.
+The Home Depot survey morphs from an event survey to a relationship survey.
 And it is loaded with flaws in survey questionnaire design.

 Relationship Surveys — a Complement to Event Surveys

-In contrast to an event survey that measures the satisfaction with some service interaction soon after the transaction is complete, a relationship (or periodic) survey attempts to measure the state of the overall relationship the customer — or other stakeholder — has with the organization.
+In contrast to an event survey that measures satisfaction soon after the transaction is complete, a relationship (or periodic) survey attempts to measure the overall relationship the customer — or other stakeholder — has with the organization.
 Relationship surveys are done periodically, say every year.
 They typically assess broad feelings toward the organization, whether products and services have improved over the previous period, how the organization compares to its competitors, where the respondent feels the organization should be focusing its efforts going forward, etc. Notice that these items are more general in nature and not tied to a specific interaction.

 Relationship surveys tend to be longer and more challenging for the respondent since the survey designers are trying to unearth the gems that describe the relationship.
-But unless the surveying organization has a tight, bonded relationship with the respondents, a long survey will lead to survey abandonment.
-(The municipality of Franklin, Tennessee recently put its resident survey on the web.
-It has 139 questions!
-Yikes!
-You have to be a pretty committed citizen to go through that.)
+But unless the surveying organization has a tight, bonded relationship with the respondents, a long survey high in respondent burden will lead to survey abandonment.

 The Home Depot Customer Satisfaction Survey — Its Shortcomings

-First, let’s look at the design of the transactional aspects of the satisfaction survey.
+First, the design of the transactional aspects.
 One of the early questions asks you what departments you visited.
 Sixteen departments are listed!
-When I took this survey, I had stopped quickly at Home Depot for one item, but typically I could easily shop in a half dozen departments if I’m doing a project that involves electrical, hardware, fasteners, building materials, etc.
+When I took this survey, I had stopped quickly at Home Depot for one item, but a modest home project could involve electrical, hardware, fasteners, building materials, etc.

-This checklist of departments you visited is used to spawn a series of questions about each department.
+This checklist spawns a screen full of questions about each department visited.
 This is known as looping since the survey loops through the same questions for each department.
-Looping is a type of branching where a branch is executed multiple times.
-It also has what’s known as piping text where the name of each department is “piped” to the screen with the questions about that department.
+Looping is a type of branching where a branch is executed multiple times piping in the text for the name of each department.

-Can you see how the survey can get very long very quickly from this multiplicative effect?
+See how the survey can get very long very quickly?
 (I knew it was a very long and complicated survey when I clicked on the drop down box on my browser’s back button and saw web page names like “Q35a” and “Q199”.)

 Third, the scale design is wrong.
 The anchor for the upper end of the scale is Completely Satisfied; whereas, the lower end anchor is Extremely Dissatisfied.
 In general, end-point survey anchors should be of equal and opposite intensity.
 These aren’t.
-Also, the Completely Satisfied anchor corrupts the intentions of this being an interval-rating scale.
-“Completely” present a very high threshold to get to the 10 score.
+Also, the Completely Satisfied anchor corrupts the interval properties of this rating scale.
+“Completely” makes the leap from 9 to 10 larger than any other interval.
 (Mind you, this survey design was done by professionals.
 You novice survey designers, take heart!)